aptech/docs/docs/CR-dos.rst

     dos ^cmdstr;

 This will run the ATOG utility, using mycfile.cmd as the ATOG command file.
-For more information, see  ATOG, Chapter  1.
+For more information, see `ATOG, Chapter 1`.

+..
+DANGER:: link up chapter

 ::

     > dir *.prg;

-This will use the DOS dir command to print a directory listing of all files with a .prg extension on Windows.
+This will use the DOS ``dir`` command to print a directory listing of all files with a .prg extension on Windows.
 When the listing is finished, control will be returned to GAUSS.